The Origin

 Once in a while, I make drum covers of songs that I like for Youtube.
 The process usually involves me listening to a song and thinking how I can riff over the top of it adding my own style to the song.
 I'll practice for a few days/weeks before I am happy with what I have for the song before I start recording.

 The equipment I use for recording has changed slightly over the years.
 At the start I used my electric kit for recording, then moved on to microphones for my acoustic kits.
 Likewise, the technology has changed to match my needs starting with an analog stereo mixer and moving to a digital interface.
+My equipment is listed at the bottom of this page for reference

 Current Gear